thomasclarke1969/documentation/integration/ios/authentication.md

 ##Identity Token Service

-If you would like to use LayerKit without performing any backend setup, Layer provides an Identity Service that can generate identityTokens on behalf of your application.
+If you would like to use LayerKit without performing any backend setup, Layer provides an Identity Service that can generate identity tokens on behalf of your application.

 ```emphasis
 Please note, the Identity Service is only available for testing purposes and cannot be used in production applications.